 You can put what you want in those boxes.

 The next step is to choose your “location.”
 This is not your physical address.
 This is the location you want your live stream to appear on Facebook.
 In the image above, I have chosen our church Facebook page.

-Normally in the box below location, you want to put "public."
-However when you are first testing your live stream, you want to set this to "only me."
-That way you can see the live stream but the people who have liked your page, won't see your tests and get confused or laugh at your attempts
+Generally, in the box below location, you want to put “public.”
+However, when you are first testing your live stream, you want to set this to “only me.”
+That way you can see the live stream but the people who have liked your page, won’t see your tests and get confused or laugh at your attempts

 Choosing Your Upload Speed

-Once you set up the Facebook settings, you then choose the quality of the upload.
+Once you set up the Facebook settings, you then select the quality of the upload.

 Start low and test for 5-10 minutes.
 If the stream tab remains red, then you are not timing out.
-If it turns yellow then the stream timed out.
+If it turns yellow, then the stream timed out.
 Increase the quality settings until you start timing out.
-The pick the highest quality setting that didn't time out.
+The pick the highest quality setting that didn’t get timed out.